-- Continue to negotiate the inclusion of affordable units in private housing developments. - Continue to utilize Massachusetts' Chapter 40B Comprehensive Permit program which enables the City to waive local zoning requirements including density, height, and use, for developments to create new affordable housing. - Utilize local funding through the Affordable Housing Trust Fund and the Community Preservation Act to facilitate affordable housing development. - Salem was recently selected to receive a \$59,000 housing planning grant from MassHousing which will be used to begin to implement the vision of the city's recent "Imagine Salem" planning process by studying neighborhood mixed use zoning, conducting a citywide public engagement campaign around affordable housing needs, and advancing a new inclusionary zoning ordinance.
-The project will support Salem's efforts to meet new housing demand, estimated by the Metropolitan Area Planning Council, of 2,700 new housing units by the year 2030.
-This is part of the Mayor's focus on affordable housing, which also includes reconvening the City's dormant Affordable Housing Trust Fund Board with a renewed focus on investigating policy changes that might help remedy housing challenges facing the community.
+- Continue to negotiate the inclusion of affordable units in private housing developments. - Continue to utilize Massachusetts' Chapter 40B Comprehensive Permit program which enables the City to waive local zoning requirements including density, height, and use, for developments to create new affordable housing. - Utilize local funding through the Affordable Housing Trust Fund and the Community Preservation Act to facilitate affordable housing development. - The City was recently notified of a MassHousing grant award which will be used to update our zoning ordinance to add support for affordable housing development (e.g. inclusionary zoning).
+This is part of the Mayor's focus on affordable housing, which also includes reconstituting the Affordable Housing Trust (May, 2018) and looking at other tools and programs (in addition to zoning).